Clinical Trials Using FGFR Inhibitor TAS-120

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

 A Study of TAS-120 in Patients With Metastatic Breast Cancer

-Location: 20 locations
+Location: 10 locations

 Futibatinib and Pembrolizumab Combination in the Treatment of Advanced or Metastatic Urothelial Carcinoma

 The purpose of the trial is to evaluate a response to combination of Fibroblast Growth Factor Receptor (FGFR) inhibitor futibatinib and anti-programmed cell death-1 (PD-1) antibody pembrolizumab in patients with advanced or spreading urothelial cancer who are not candidates to receive a platinum-based treatment regimens.
 It also will help us to learn about the side effects of this combination therapy.
 This study will also help us to find the futibatinib and pembrolizumab predictive markers of response (i.e. benefit from specific treatment; helps to select particular treatment over another).
 Another objective is to evaluate the supposed futibatinib and pembrolizumab combination's immunomodulatory effects (i.e. Drug that modifies the immune response or the functioning of the immune system as by the stimulation of antibody formation or the inhibition of white blood cell activity).
 By conducting this study, we will learn about the variability in drug concentrations within a patient population receiving clinically relevant doses of a futibatinib and pembrolizumab.
 Pharmacokinetics allows us to examine how the body processes a drug.